2021 Baltimore Ravens season

 The 2021 season was the Baltimore Ravens' 26th season in the National Football League (NFL) and their 14th under head coach John Harbaugh.

 Several NFL records were broken or achieved by the Ravens this season.
 On August 23, the Baltimore Ravens and John Harbaugh claimed the record of consecutive preseason wins with 20, overtaking Vince Lombardi’s Green Bay Packers record with a win over the Washington Football Team.
 On September 26, placekicker Justin Tucker broke the NFL record for the longest field goal in history, kicking a 66-yard field goal as time expired to beat the Detroit Lions 19–17.
 The next week, on October 3, the Ravens tied the record for most consecutive games rushing over 100 yards as a team with 43 (tied with their division rival Steelers) in a 23–7 win over the Denver Broncos.

 However, despite starting the season 8–3 as well as leading the AFC North, the Ravens suffered a late-season collapse, ending the season with a brutal six game losing streak in which five of the losses were by a combined 8 points, including two of the five losses as a result of a failed two-point conversion late in the fourth quarter, and failed to improve on their 11–5 record from last season after a Week 15 loss to the Green Bay Packers.
 The Ravens also suffered their first losing season since 2015, finished last place in the AFC North for the first time since 2007, and failed to qualify for the postseason for the first time since 2017 after a loss to the Steelers in Week 18.
-It was the first and so far only time in the Lamar Jackson era that the Ravens failed to qualify for the postseason.
-This season also marks the most recent season the Ravens finished with a losing record and in last place in the AFC North.
+It was the first time in the Lamar Jackson era that the Ravens failed to qualify for the postseason.
+This season also marks the most recent season the Ravens finished in last place in the AFC North.

 The Ravens suffered many injuries to key players throughout the season, including losing J. K. Dobbins, Gus Edwards, Justice Hill, L. J. Fort, and Marcus Peters to season-ending injuries before the regular season started, and losing Ronnie Stanley, Marlon Humphrey, Derek Wolfe, DeShon Elliott and more during the season, while quarterback Lamar Jackson missed the final four games of the season due to an ankle injury.
 The Ravens ended the season with a league high 19 players on injured reserve.
 The year was also only the second in Ravens history to not have a Pro Bowler on defense, with the other being 2005.